naturalis/puppet-lianas-of-guyana.org/README.md

 ```
 Result
 -------------
-Working webserver, restored from latest backup version. with daily backup.
+Working webserver, restored from latest backup version. with daily backup and FTP server access.

 Limitations
 -------------
-This module has been built on and tested against Puppet ... and higher.
+This module has been built on and tested against Puppet 3 and higher.

 The module has been tested on:
--
+- Ubuntu 12.04LTS
 -

 Authors